 The West Alabama Quilters Guild was established in 1991 to promote the appreciation of quilts, share knowledge about quilts and quilting, and perform community service projects.
-We have approximately 75 members, including both women and men.
+We have over 100 members, including both women and men.

 The Guild meets on the second Saturday of each month at the Tuscaloosa Department of Transportation, located at 1000 28th Avenue in Tuscaloosa, Alabama. (see additional information on the Meetings tab)